Why Givers Shouldn’t See Your Third-Party Giving Vendor

 Contracts are counter-intuitive to freewill offerings.

-When givers come to your giving page to leave a gift, most platforms take them to a very visible branded third-party site, which can throw givers’ off.
+When givers come to your giving page to leave a gift, most platforms take them to a very visibly branded third-party site, which can throw givers’ off.
 The site may contain an inconspicuous link to terms and conditions, without requiring opt-in consent.

 Of course, many of us agree to unseen terms and conditions before using an app.
 So it’s the church’s responsibility to ensure that the app’s contract doesn’t contain stipulations harmful to your givers.